-The challenge for evidence practitioners, therefore, is to focus on generating and promoting use of evidence that addresses the policy-action gap.
+The challenge for evidence practitioners, therefore, is to focus on generating and promoting the use of evidence that addresses the policy-action gap.

 The think tanks need to go beyond generating evidence that informs problem definition to generating practical evidence that defines specific actions governments should undertake.
 Such interventions are a culture of monitoring and evaluation to learn and fix implementation challenges.

 There have been calls for think tanks, policy centres, networks and policymakers to work together to strengthen the research-to-policy linkage.
 Why has this not been happening and what can be done?

 Part of the reason is that many organisations have been promoting the use of the evidence that they produce themselves and there is inherent competition.
 However, as the realisation that a culture of evidence-informed decision making is key for promoting evidence use, organisations realise that they cannot achieve such transformation on their own.